NithinKuruba/tech-docs/AWS/aws-solutions-architect.md

 - S3 using AWS KMS can encrypt objects at rest, however even client can encrypt at client side and send to S3 as an alternative

-- SSE-S3 is AWS managed keys including rotation and master key
+- SSE-S3: AWS manages master and data keys

-- SSE-KMS where client manages keys and AWS managed key management.
-It also enables access logging and shows failed attempts
+- SSE-KMS where client manages master key (enables authorized access only) and AWS KMS manages data keys.
+KMS also enables access logging and could show failed attempts

+- SSE-C where client manages all keys.
+S3 encrypts data and client decrypts data upon retrieval

+- Versioning can be turned on at bucket level

+- Presigned URL: Share objects with others for a limited time

+- Multipart Uploading supports uploading of large objects.
+It allows for pause and resume of uploading process.
+It is advised to use this feature for files larger than 5GB.
+It is a three step process: Initiation, upload parts and completion.
+AWS CLI uses this feature automatically

+- S3 support server access logging

+- Cloudfront infront of S3 enables caching when using static website

+- One archive can contain 40TB of data

+- It takes 3 to 5 hours to pull data from archives

+- All archives are automatically encrypted and are immutable

+- A Vault stores archives and each AWS account can have upto 1000 Vaults

+- Vaults can be protected using IAM policies